spectrecoder/gari-wallet/README.md

 ### Transfer Gari Token

 ##### *Important:
-Token of the user should refreshed before calling function Gari.transferGariToken().
+The token of the user should be refreshed before calling the function Gari.transferGariToken().
 This limitation is coming from Web3Auth SDK.

-Every transaction consist of 2 steps:
+Every transaction consists of 2 steps:
 1. Create signed transaction through Gari Wallet Sdk
 2. Send transaction into your backend for future processing

-For getting signed transaction you can follow this example:
+For getting a signed transaction you can follow this example:
 ```kotlin
 class WalletDetailsViewModel : ViewModel() {